-“It is brain surgery, but the incision sites on the head are smaller than a quarter.”
-Dr. Appleby says.
-“And it helps the vast majority of people with essential tremor.”
+“DBS is brain surgery, but the incision sites on the head are smaller than a quarter,” says Dr. Appleby.
+“It helps the vast majority of people with essential tremor.”

-During the procedure, surgeons implant a device that delivers electrical stimulation to the part of the brain that is partly responsible for the tremors, which can calm them.
-It is like a pacemaker for the brain.
+During the procedure, your surgeon will implant a device that delivers electrical stimulation to the part of the brain that is partly responsible for the tremors, which can calm them.
+It’s like a pacemaker for the brain.

-However, being realistic is important when it comes to surgery or any other essential tremor treatment, Dr. Appleby says.
+Being realistic is important when it comes to surgery or any other essential tremor treatment.